-The beauty of owning your own website is that you can write about whatever you want without the fear of having some entity taking it down because they disagree with your opinion.
+One of the cooler things you get to do when you run your own website is that you can write about whatever you want without the fear of having some entity taking it down because they disagree with you.

 So, admittedly, I’m taking a slight left turn tonight to share a little bit of my “outside the lines” stuff.